dougeby/IntuneDocs/InTuneDocs/sandbox/ts-sum-client-scanning.md

 ![alt text](./giphy.gif "process animation")

 ## Client scan process steps
+Select one of the following steps to learn more.
 >[!div class="step-by-step"]

 >[1.
 The client sends a WSUS Location Request to the management point](.\ts-sum-client-loc-request.md)